-Great River Energy and our member cooperatives work with local governmental units and/or the state of Minnesota to obtain the permits and approvals necessary to build a new power line.
+Great River Energy and our member-owner cooperatives work with local governmental units and/or the state of Minnesota to obtain the permits and approvals necessary to build a new power line.
 Which process we follow depends on the project as well as on the preference of the leaders in the area of the proposed project.

 Cities, townships and other local governmental units sometimes have a process in place for permitting transmission line projects.
 In those cases, Great River Energy often follows that local process, working with the local government units to obtain permits that allow us to build the project in the area.
 Local processes vary among local governmental units.
 Sometimes a Conditional Use Permit is issued by the local government, which allows the project to be built as long as certain criteria are met.

 When does the state of Minnesota get involved in permitting?

 When voltage of a transmission line project requires it (or in some cases when there is no local permitting process in place), Great River Energy follows the state of Minnesota’s regulatory process for obtaining permits and approvals to build a power line.
 The state of Minnesota’s process provides a number of opportunities for public input.
 In addition, we often go above and beyond the requirements of the process to provide even more opportunities for public input.